qbroker/nwSaver/README.md

 10. nw.js should start and give you TWc

 ## TWc information
-* The TWc nwSaver.html in this repo has the plugin loaded and works out of the box
+* The [TWc](https://nwokido.github.io/nwSaver/) in this repo has the plugin loaded and works out of the box
-* To use your own TWc import all tiddlers into nwSaver.html, if you rename it, rename "main" in package.json too
+* To use your own TWc download the file index.html in ./docs, you rename it and make sure that the same name is used in package.json
 * The save macro can be added to SideBarOptions like ```<<nwsaver>>```
 * Now you should have a TWc that can save
 * You need to use a TWc that has already the nwSaver-Plugin.js installed during loading, else saving is not possible